The shops dealing with the long shadow of Covid

 This city, like so many others, is suffering from its own version of long Covid.

 The pandemic forced many of us to work from home.
-Last month, the Office for National Statistics revealed that 41% of Scots are still home or hybrid workers.
+Last month, the Office for National Statistics revealed that 41% of Scots are still home, or hybrid, workers.
 That lack of footfall is a long-term blow to towns and cities.

 Lori McGaffney runs two shops in Perth's high street - Evalucia and Petit Pas.
 She's also president of Perthshire Chambers of Commerce.